yam-ai/fasttext-multilabel-classifier/README.md

 * `TRAIN_DIR` is the full path of the input directory that contains the sqlite DB `train.db` storing the training set, e.g., `TRAIN_DIR=/data/example/train/`.
 * `MODEL_DIR` is the full path to the output directory that stores the fastText trained model `model.bin` to be generated, e.g., `MODEL_DIR=/data/example/model/`.

-If you want to override the default `settings.py` with your modified `settings.py` stored in `/data/example/settings.py`, you can add the flag `-v /data/example/settings.py:/srv/settings.py`.
+If you want to override the default settings with your modified settings, for example, in `/data/example/settings.py`, you can add the flag `-v /data/example/settings.py:/srv/settings.py`.

 ### 4. Serve the model
 Build the docker image for the classifier server: